 Shaping actionable solutions

 For each pain point, consider if technology could enable a solution you wouldn’t have thought of before.
-In this case, perhaps activating online bookings and/or a waitlist in addition to setting up a Facebook Messenger bot to answer the most frequently asked questions would reduce the call volume.
+In this case, activating online bookings and/or a waitlist on your salon appointment software, in addition to setting up a Facebook Messenger bot to answer the most frequently asked questions would reduce the call volume.
 If technology can’t help, what can you do differently in your shift rotation, etc.?

 Maybe there’s something else you can think of — don’t settle for your first stream of consciousness.
 Brainstorm 3 to 5 ideas on your own for each paint point.